vishwesh2000/face_recognition_project/README.md

 Before starting to code:
 - Create a folder named 'Images'.
 - Inside the folder create more folders, one folder for each person that has to be identified.
 Name these folders after the person's name.
+- Download haarcascade_frontalface.xml and save it in the same directory as the folder 'Images' and our code.